Zeng Laishun: Family

 In August 1850, Zeng married Ruth Ati, a Java-born Christian teacher who had been previously educated in missionary schools.
 She was described by an 1850 report as of "Indo-Chinese" heritage.
 Their marriage was officiated by author and missionary W. A. P. Martin at Ningbo in eastern China.
 Zeng and Ruth joined the Union Church, a newly established independent church in Shanghai.
 They donated $175 to missionary E. C. Bridgman's mission in Shanghai to establish a schoolhouse, where Ruth taught a girls' mission school.

 During the late 1860s, Zeng's eldest children, Annie and Lena, were able to spend a year studying in England.
 This was thanks to a grant from Thomas Hanbury, Zeng's former employer.
 Annie later married the Danish naval officer Niels Peter Andersen.
 During the 1890s, she was an activist in the anti-footbinding movement and a co-founder of the Shanghai International Red Cross Committee.
+Zeng's sons included Elijah, Willie and Spencer.
 Elijah graduated from Yale in 1877, and spent a year and a half in Freiberg, Saxony.
 Becoming an engineer, he was commissioned to open copper mines in Eastern Mongolia, and declined an offered position as the chief engineer of the Chinese railroad system before dying unexpectedly in 1890.
 Willie served as an interpreter for the United States consular court in Shanghai.
 Spencer became a journalist and official; he wrote for the North China Daily News until 1906, before moving to Nanjing to serve as an intendant and foreign affairs deputy on the staff of Governor-General Duanfang.